ASHFORD DISTRICT

 **HISTORY**

-Nestled in the Eastern Weald, a picturesque region between the North Downs and Romney Marsh, the village of Shadoxhurst is known as 'the woodland gateway to the countryside.'
+Nestled in the Eastern Weald between the North Downs and Romney Marsh, Shadoxhurst is known as 'the woodland gateway to the countryside.'
+Its tranquil setting conceals a rich tapestry of history, echoed in its lush surroundings.

-A school was established in 1846 but was decommissioned in 1916, marking a significant change for the village due to the outbreak of the First World War.
-During the war, Nickley Wood was heavily logged to provide materials for trench construction, highlighting the village's significant contribution to the war effort.
+A school was established in the village in 1846, but closed in 1916 due to the First World War.
+During this period, specifically during the war, Nickley Wood was logged to supply trench materials, reflecting the village’s contributions.

 **PARANORMAL ACTIVITY**